googleforgames/quilkin/CONTRIBUTING.md

 You will likely want to replace `https://github.com/googleforgames/quilkin.git` with your own fork of the repository for your development.

+### Rust version

+We target a specific version of Rust for each build, so we can be deliberate when changing versions to track if there are any performance changes between Rust releases.

+Run `rustup show` in the root of the project directory to install the rust toolchain that is standard for Quilkin development.

 ### Building

 Debug release: